 Concrete Grounds proposes the creative mapping of urban spaces while addressing the many ways images, language, and data describe our built environments.
-It represents a synthesis of three emerging technologies – Photogrammetry, Machine Learning, and VR.
+It represents a synthesis of three technologies still in their infancy at the time of the project's development – Photogrammetry, Machine Learning, and VR.

 Photogrammetry is a process that renders 3D models of space by analyzing hundreds of 2D photos.
 The resulting models are highly virtualized – hollow and glitchy – creating uncanny relationships between the surface image and the underlying structures of these sites.